mcoxeter/02-screen/README.md

 # 02-screen

 This program will score the fundamental numbers for a business.
-This score will dermine if it is a candidate for further analysis.
+This score will dermine if it is a candidate for further analysis.<br>

+<p>The analysis examins the following areas:</p>

+**Free Cash Flow (FCF)**

+> The cash a company generates after taking into consideration cash outflows that support its operations and maintain its capital assets.<br>

+**Long term debt**

+> High debt is a bankruptcy risk.
+Can it pay back its debt easily with the FCF?<br>

+**Assest and Liabilities**

+> Is there a good ratio between the assests and liabilites?
+This is also a way to evaluate the risk of the company.<br>

+**Equity**

+> What's left over when you subtract all the liabilities from the assets.
+It's what the business owners actually own.
+Is this increasing?<br>

+**ROIC**

+> How well the company is using is money to generate further returns.
+A measure of how good the management team is.<br>

 ## Setup